fumadari/fumadari.github.io/index.md

 # About Me

 Hey!
 I’m Dario, a Computer Science and Mathematics graduate from Washington and Lee University.
-Originally from a [small village in Italy](https://en.wikipedia.org/wiki/Your_Village_Name), I’m currently working as a Prototype Architect for Amazon Web Services in New York City, where I focus on designing innovative solutions that leverage the latest in cloud and AI technologies.
+Originally from a [small village in Italy](https://en.wikipedia.org/wiki/Cisternino), I'm working as a Prototype Architect for Amazon Web Services in New York City, designing innovative solutions built on cloud and AI technologies.

 My current focus centers on the mathematical optimization and interpretability of deep learning models, particularly regarding representation learning and causality within AI systems.
 I am deeply interested in researching how advanced AI models can be made more interpretable, reliable, and ethically aligned, ensuring their deployment stays transparent and beneficial to society.